Appendix D. Software

 For an outlay to be capitalized, it should be material in value, which, for purposes of recognizing assets, is defined as equal to or greater than established capitalization thresholds.
-For software assets, the thresholds are $100,000 or more for internally developed software and $25,000 or more for externally purchased software as discussed in FAM Chapter 1, section 4.20 (Deferred Charges).
+For software assets, the thresholds are $100,000 or more for internally developed software and implementation costs for cloud computing arrangements that does not contain a software license and $25,000 or more for externally purchased software.
+These thresholds are discussed in FAM Chapter 1, section 4.20 (Deferred Charges).
 The capitalization threshold for externally purchased software was lowered in 2005 to make this threshold consistent with other prepaid license fees.
 For internally developed software, information referenced in sections 3, 4, and 6 further explain what costs are to be capitalized and how to evaluate the asset unit.

 2. Ownership of software

 Every asset is an asset of some entity and that entity must control future economic benefits and regulate access to the benefit.
 The contract is usually the primary source for information about ownership.
 Contracts and agreements usually indicate who will have future economic benefit, and specify who has which legal rights, which enables determining ownership.
 Absent contracts or agreements that indicate ownership or rights, software ownership is determined by several factors that indicate control such as:

 - The entity makes decisions about the software, including but not limited to defining requirements, and establishing implementation and decommission dates.